GTLugo/sudoku_solving_ai/README.md

 ```
 ## Analysis

 The smart search algorithm far outperforms the simple algorithm.
 There are orders of magnitude in difference between the run time of the simple versus smart algorithms.

-Additionally, the run time of the smart algorithm was far more consistent.
+Additionally, the variable assignment count of the smart algorithm was astronomically lower.

+Overall, the smart algorithm's run time and variable assignments did not explode nearly as quickly as the simple algorithm's did, indicating much better performance.

 Sample output:
 ![Output of simple algorithm](https://github.com/GTLugo/cs480_hw2_cpp/blob/master/output.png)